 A total of 23 recommendations were made by the committee to the Cabinet or Leader during the year.
-19 recommendations were agreed.
-Three recommendations have yet to be considered by Cabinet and 1 recommendation (in relation to a call in) was not progressed by Cabinet.
+Of these, 22 recommendations were agreed by the Cabinet with one recommendation in relation to a call in not taken up.

-There was one call-in this year.
-The decision, which related to an extension of evening parking charges in two car parks, was called in by six members of the Council for the following reasons:
+This was the only call-in initiated this year and related to an extension of evening parking charges in two car parks.